 How Does Valerian Root Work?

-Valerian root contains multiple chemical compounds that may impact the human brain and body, but researchers haven’t completely pinpointed which compounds affect us.
+Valerian root contains multiple chemical compounds that may impact the human brain and body, but researchers have not completely pinpointed which compounds have the greatest effect.
 Most likely, multiple components act together to provide effects.
-Researchers have identified the following active compounds in valerian root:
+Researchers have identified the following active compounds (6) in valerian root:

 - Iridoids, also called valepotriates